Imagine harnessing the ability to target a specific audience down to the exact home address where a potential lead lives.

 - More personalized advertisements.
 With addressable geofencing’s advanced targeting, you can create ads for more specific demographics.
 This is unlike traditional advertising, which covers a general audience with a less effective “shotgun” effect.

 - Increased advertising campaign success rates.
-Thanks to conversion zone tracking metrics and audiences precisely targeted down to an individual household, less advertising funds go to waste towards the wrong audience.
+Thanks to conversion zone tracking metrics and audiences precisely targeted down to an individual household, less advertising funds are wasted on the wrong audiences.

-Addressable geofencing won’t just optimize a higher conversion rate for your digital advertising campaign.
-It’ll also build a better customer relationship with your audience.
+Addressable geofencing won’t just optimize a higher conversion rate for your digital advertising campaign, it will also build a better customer relationship with your audience.

 Types of ads for addressable geofence advertising